Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

 }
 ```

 That's it, we have a working JSON processor!
-We can now call `JsonEntity.Parse` on any valid JSON text and transform it into our domain, i.e. a tree of `JsonEntity` objects.
+We can now call `JsonEntity.Parse(...)` on any valid JSON text and transform it into our domain, i.e. a tree of `JsonEntity` objects.

 ## Wrapping up